 Non-alcoholic fatty liver disease (NAFLD) is thought to be associated with excessive nutrition and is one of the most common forms of chronic liver disease[62].
-This issue seemed to appear in late 1980[63], and a few clinical investigations correlating between fatty liver and PD reported that PD can influence on hepatic fat content and was associated with frequent hepatic steatosis[64,65].
-In severe case, even steatohepatitis leading to hepatic decompression can develop by malnutrition after PD[66].
-Therefore, surgeons need to concern about this topic especially in patients expecting long-term survival following PD.
-Recent clinical researches on fatty liver after PD were summarized in Table 4.
+This disease started to be reported in late 1980[63], and a few clinical investigations correlating fatty liver and PD reported that PD can influence hepatic fat content, which was associated with frequent hepatic steatosis[64,65].
+In severe cases, even steatohepatitis leading to hepatic decompression can develop because of malnutrition after PD[66].
+Therefore, surgeons need to be concerned about this condition, especially in patients expecting long-term survival following PD.
+Recent clinical studies of fatty liver after PD are summarized in Table 4.

-Mechanisms explaining NAFLD after PD (Figure 2) might differ from usual NAFLD associated with metabolic syndrome because NAFLD after PD was related to non-obese status, malnutrition, and lack of hyperlipidemia, and insulin resistance[67].
-Most evidences listed in Table 3 are directly and indirectly suggesting that malnutrition due to exocrine pancreatic insufficiency may cause NAFLD after PD.
-Pancreatic exocrine insufficiency induced malabsorption of essential amino acids such as choline may result in the development of NAFLD after PD[68].
-It was shown that choline deficiency reduces plasma level of apoprotein B[69], a major component VLDL, suggesting impaired hepatic export of TG in the form of VLDL.
-Insufficient secretion of insulin may play another role in developing NAFLD after PD, which can enhance peripheral lipolysis and increase hepatic FFA uptake, and liver would have some difficulty in handling hepatic fat secretion by coupling triglyceride to apoprotein B[70], which plays an important role in secreting triglycerides from hepatocytes as very-low-density lipoprotein (VLDL) particles.
-Over growth of small intestinal bacteria and hepatic stimulation of LPS[71] due to intestinal motor dysfunction and stasis, decreased secretion of gastric juices or blind loops can also play important role in NAFLD after PD.
-Therefore, NAFLD after PD represent patients’ nutritional status and clinical reflection of pathophysiological changes after PD.
-Interestingly, NAFLD after PD is known to be associated with pancreatic cancer[72,73] and chemotherapy[74], it will be another interesting topic to investigate the potential correlation between degree of post hepatic steatosis and oncologic outcome in resected pancreatic head cancer.
+The mechanisms underlying NAFLD after PD (Figure 2) might differ from usual NAFLD associated with metabolic syndrome because NAFLD after PD was related to non-obese status, malnutrition, and a lack of hyperlipidemia or insulin resistance[67].
+Most studies listed in Table 4 directly and indirectly suggest that malnutrition resulting from exocrine pancreatic insufficiency might cause NAFLD after PD.
+Pancreatic exocrine insufficiency induced malabsorption of essential amino acids, such as choline, which might result in the development of NAFLD after PD[68].
+It has been shown that choline deficiency reduces plasma levels of apoprotein B[69], a major component VLDL, suggesting impaired hepatic export of TG in the form of VLDL.
+Insufficient secretion of insulin could play another role in the development of NAFLD after PD, which can enhance peripheral lipolysis and increase hepatic FFA uptake, and liver could have some difficulty in handling hepatic fat secretion by coupling triglyceride to apoprotein B[70], which plays an important role in secreting triglycerides from hepatocytes as very-low-density lipoprotein (VLDL) particles.
+Over growth of small intestinal bacteria and hepatic stimulation of LPS[71] because of intestinal motor dysfunction and stasis can reduce the secretion of gastric juices and blind loops can also play an important role in NAFLD after PD.
+Therefore, NAFLD after PD represent the nutritional status of patients and is clinical reflection of the pathophysiological changes that occur after PD.
+Interestingly, NAFLD after PD is known to be associated with pancreatic cancer[72,73] and chemotherapy[74], so it will be interesting to investigate the potential correlation between the degree of post-hepatic steatosis and oncologic outcomes in resected pancreatic head cancer.

 Conclusion

-In the past, surgical techniques and safety were the only concerns about PD.
-It was regarded as one of the very complex and risky surgical procedures.
-However, with the advance of surgical experiences, techniques, and perioperative management, PD became safe and gold standard in treating periampullary pathologies.
-PD accompanies removal of important organs and rearrangement of flow in upper gastrointestinal tract, which will result in altered normal physiology and distinct clinical manifestations.
-Not to mention of healthy surgical techniques, pancreatic surgeons need to understand these potential pathophysiological changes after PD for proper patients care in clinical practice, and good qualified surgery as well.
-Further investigation linking these potential pathophysiologic changes with clinical outcomes will give new insight to see what PD is really like.
+Previously, surgical techniques and safety were the only concerns regarding PD.
+This technique was regarded as one of the most complex and risky surgical procedures.
+However, as a consequence of advances in surgical experiences, techniques, and perioperative management, PD has become safer and the gold standard for treating periampullary pathologies.
+PD accompanies the removal of important organs and rearrangement of flow in the upper gastrointestinal tract, which can result in altered normal physiology and distinct clinical manifestations.
+In addition to proper surgical techniques, pancreatic surgeons need to understand these potential pathophysiological changes that can occur after PD for proper patients care in clinical practice.
+Further studies to link these potential pathophysiological changes with clinical outcomes will yield new insights to better understand how PD affects the lives of patients.